lkrsova/lkrsova.github.io/pages/aboutme.md

 ### Algorithms & Datafication

-**I used to work in companies handling personal data harvested from social media platforms like Facebook, Twitter and Instagram.** At some point I wasn’t okay with the unethical dimensions of this type of work and joined the other (Light) side of research.
-I moved both physically and mentally from Europe to USA to follow a path that allows me to ask and work on pressing questions like “Are people aware of their personal data being harvested and used so heavily?
-What can we do about it?
-Does anyone even care?
-How can we make people care?
-And how can we make companies be more transparent?” and so on.
+**I used to work in companies handling personal data harvested from social media platforms like Facebook, Twitter and Instagram.** At some point I wasn’t okay with the unethical dimensions of this type of work and joined the other ("Light") side of research.
+I moved both physically and mentally from Europe to the USA to follow a path that allows me to ask and work on fun research questions and problems.

+I am always interested in how people make sense of technology and how their experience with it is designed.
+Right now I am researching AI in video games and how gamers perceive believability of NPCs in story driven open world games like Witcher 3: Wild Hunt,

 From the topics of datafication and data surveillance, **I extended my interest to algorithms and how these help (or not) design the experience for thousands of people**.
 Currently, I am interested in learning more about the **intersection of recommmendation algorithms, datafication, data literacy and pop culture**.

-To be more specific, Netflix and alike are one of the socio-technical platforms I am interested in studying in detail.
-Especially intruiging is **what users make out of the algorithmic recommendations and related phenomena, and how they resist to what algorithms expect them to do**.

-A current study I prepare to work on will concern about **folk theories evolving around and explaining Netflix recommender algorithm**.

 ### Video games & UX/Design Research